-- 5 Obese: exceptional fat stores - 4 Excellent: above average fat stores for the time of year - 3 Good: average fat stores for the time of year - 2 Fair: thin or sickly, ribs and hip bones slightly visible - 1 Poor: emaciated, ribs and hip bones clearly visible nearby is a reasonable decision.
-If the bear has a BCS of 4-5, the bear is likely more human-food conditioned and a translocation to a pre-determined area away from human development is more reasonable.
+- 5 Obese: exceptional fat stores - 4 Excellent: above average fat stores for the time of year - 3 Good: average fat stores for the time of year - 2 Fair: thin or sickly, ribs and hip bones slightly visible - 1 Poor: emaciated, ribs and hip bones protruding concerns may need to supersede other considerations.
+Again, removing attractants will eliminate most conflicts before they occur.